 Identification before signing

 The signer of a document can be requested to identify prior to accessing and reading the content of the document.
 This is defined for each document in the sign order using the

 RequiresAuthentication element.
 If confidentiality protection of the document to be signed is required this function should be used.
 It is the E-Ident service that is used when identifying the signer.

-The E-Signing service include functionality for producing advanced electronic signatures (PKI-based signatures) by use of non-PKI based eID services (typically One Time Passcode or token authentication services).
+The E-Signing service includes functionality for producing advanced electronic signatures (PKI-based signatures) based on an eID authentication.

 Read more about this functionality.

 The E-Signing service gives you the possibility to bundle a set of documents and allow the user to sign all documents in one user flow and with only one interaction with the user's eID.
 The user will be presented with all documents one by one, read through them and at the end he/she will perform an identification with his/her selected eID.
 The E-Signing service utilizes the above mentioned authentication-based signing functionality to sign the documents.

 PDF Form signing